dothanyul/drawing3d/README.md

 lib-view holds visible, as well as its helper vp and vp's inverse world.

-Currently working tests in test: truncate, rot, align, follow, sweep, loft, stroke, spline, hilbert2, hilbert3, visible, world
+Currently working tests in test: rainbow, truncate, rot, align, follow, sweep, loft, stroke, spline, hilbert2, hilbert3, visible, world

 Tests are currently as-needed; since running a test involves visual inspection tests are tailored to the edits that require them